Mavericks vs. Rockets Prediction & Picks - December 22

 - Houston's games have gone over the total 40% of the time this season (10 out of 25), less often than Dallas' games have (18 out of 27).

-- As a moneyline favorite this year, the Rockets are 6-1, a better record than the Mavericks have put up (2-7) as moneyline underdogs.
+- The Rockets have an .857 winning percentage as a moneyline favorite (6-1) this season, better than the .222 winning percentage for the Mavericks as a moneyline underdog (2-7).

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.